-Below are a selection of generative AI tools that you may wish to explore.
+Below are a selection of AI tools that you may wish to explore.
 Always refer to your School's guidelines regarding the use of generative AI in your assessments and verify any information you gather through its use.

 Note: many tools include free versions with a limited number of AI uses.